revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Substitution Model %}

  The substitution model describes how traits transition from one character to another.
-We will be using the Mk model, a generalization of the Jukes-Cantor model.
+We will be using the Mk model {% cite Lewis2001 %}, a generalization of the Jukes-Cantor model.
 However, since our characters have only two states we specifically using the Mk2 model.
 The Mk models assume that each trait has an equal rate of transitioning from one to any other state, in our case a transition from 0 to 1 is equally as likely as a transition from 1 to 0.

-It is known that when some traits transition into a certain state that it is rare for it to transition back, this likely means that the assumption of symmetric rates is broken.
+For some traits, they transition into a certain state and rarely transition back, this likely means that the assumption of symmetric rates is broken.
 Alternatively, asymmetric transition rates for each state can be specified in RevBayes.
 Traits can also be partitioned into if different substitution models better describe each group.

 {% subsubsection Branch Rate Model %}

 This component models quickly each branch evolves relative to one another.
 Each tree branch can be given a non-negative real value that acts as a scalar for the rate of trait evolution.
-In our case we assume each branch has the same rate of evolution, this is known as the strict clock.
+In our case we assume each branch has the same rate of evolution, this is known as the strict clock {% cite Zuckerkandl1962 %}.

-The assumption of a strict clock can be relaxed.
+The assumption of a strict clock can be relaxed to assume correlated or uncorrelated clocks.
 Usage of an uncorrelated clock is shown here.

 {% subsubsection Site Rate Model %}

 The site rate model describes how quickly each trait evolves relative to one another.
 Similar to the branch rate model in that scalars are used to modulate rates of change, however, instead of giving a scalar to each branch, a scalar is given to each trait to model the disparity between their rates of evolution.
-In our case we will assume that each trait will belong to one of four rate categories of the discretized gamma distribution.
+In our case we will assume that each trait will belong to one of four rate categories from the discretized gamma distribution {% cite Yang1994 %}.
 In our case, the discretized gamma distribution is parameterized by shape parameter $\alpha$ and number of rate categories **n**.
 Normally a gamma distribution requires a shape $\alpha$ and rate $\beta$ parameters, however, we want our site rates to have a mean of one and this occurs only when $\alpha$**=**$\beta$, thus eliminating the rate parameter.
 The parameter **n** breaks the gamma distribution into **n** equiprobable groups where the value mass of each group is equal to the mean value within that group.

 **Talk about what a low/high alpha does as well as discuss how people justified their chosen n value **

 {% subsection Putting the model together %}

 We have outlined the specific processes used to model the time tree component and morphological trait evolution component of our model along with their affiliated parameters.
-Fig _A shows our model as a probabilistic graph that we can use for inference.
+Fig _A shows our model as a probabilistic graph that we can use for inference (See {% citet Hoehna2014b %} for more on graphical models).
 If we knew all of the associated parameters all we would need to do is fit our data to the model to estimate the reconstructed phylogeny of sampled living and fossilized taxa.
 However, in practice these parameters are not known and must be estimated with the phylogeny.
 We need to model each parameter from a prior distribution that reflects our beliefs about how that parameter value was generated (model with priors shown in Fig_ B).

 {% subsection Creating other models %}

 Although our model choices were relatively simplistic, the modular design of RevBayes allows for certain model choices to easy be swapped out with perhaps more biologically relevant processes for a given system.
-RevBayes also allows for other modules to describe other types of data (e.g. nucleotide sequences, historical biogeographic ranges) and can integrate different modules together for a “combined- evidence” approach.
+RevBayes also allows for other modules to describe other types of data (e.g. nucleotide sequences, historical biogeographic ranges) and can integrate different modules together for a “combined- evidence” approach  {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %} .
 Ultimately, the design of the model should reflect the data and which processes are believed to generate the model.

 {% section Setting up the analysis | analysis %}